httpwg/http-extensions/draft-thomson-http-encryption.md

 ## Content Encryption Key Derivation {#derivation}

 In order to allow the reuse of keying material for multiple different messages, a content encryption key is derived for each message.
-This key is derived from the decoded value of the "s" parameter using the HMAC-based key derivation function (HKDF) described in [RFC5869] using the SHA-256 hash algorithm [FIPS180-2].
+This key is derived from the decoded value of the "salt" parameter using the HMAC-based key derivation function (HKDF) described in [RFC5869] using the SHA-256 hash algorithm [FIPS180-2].

 The decoded value of the "salt" parameter is the salt input to HKDF function.
 The keying material identified by the "keyid" parameter is the input keying material (IKM) to HKDF.
 Input keying material can either be prearranged, or can be described using the Encryption-Key header field ({{encryption-key}}).
 The first step of HKDF is therefore:

 ~~~
    PRK = HMAC-SHA-256(salt, IKM)
 ~~~

 AEAD_AES_128_GCM requires 16 octets (128 bits) of key, so the length (L) parameter of HKDF is 16.
 The info parameter is set to the ASCII-encoded string "Content-Encoding: aesgcm128".
 The second step of HKDF can therefore be simplified to the first 16 octets of a single HMAC:

 ~~~
    OKM = HMAC-SHA-256(PRK, "Content-Encoding: aesgcm128" || 0x01)